 While Rare, Pili Multigemini Appear To Be Harmless (In Moderation)

-As we mentioned a NIH study above, the 33-year-old man referenced in that study had a broad patch of pili multigemini hairs growing on his back for 10 years and was only experiencing itchiness.
+Mentioned in the NIH study referenced above, the 33-year-old man had a broad patch of pili multigemini hairs growing on his back for ten years and was only experiencing itchiness.

 So, how should you deal with it?